Get a Quote (408) 943-4100 TrueNAS Discord VendOp_Icon_15x15px Commercial Support Toggle between Light and Dark mode

 Click Add on the ACME DNS-Authenticator widget to open the Add DNS Authenticator screen.

 Enter a name, and select the authenticator you want to configure.
-The selection changes the screen settings.
+Options are cloudflare, Amazon route53, OVH, and shell.
+Authenticator selection changes the configuration fields.

 Click Save to add the authenticator.